4nd2in/edu/pages/Linux.md

 	- ## Users and Groups
 		- ### Users
 			- Every user has a unique username and a user ID (UID).
 For each user, these are defined by a line in the system file `/etc/passwd`:
+				-
-				- _Group ID_: the numeric ID of the first of the groups of which the user is a member
+				- _Group ID_: the numeric ID of the users primary group
 				- _Home directory_: the initial directory into which the user is placed after logging in
-				- _Login shell_: the name of the program to be executed to interpret user commands
+				- _Login shell_: the name of the program to be executed to interpret user commands -
 			- The superuser has special privileges in the system.
 His account has the user ID of 0 and the user name _root_.
 The superuser bypasses all permission checks in the system.
 		- ### Groups
 			- One user can be in multiple groups.
 Groups are made to easily administrate file access for multiple users.
 Each group is identified by a single line in the system group file `/etc/group`: